-The guaranty establishes a master netting arrangement; the arrangement does not meet the criteria for offsetting.
-The amount outstanding on the Company's repurchase facility and the carrying value of the Company's collateral are presented as gross amounts in the Company's consolidated balance sheets at December 31, 2016 and December 31, 2015.
+The guaranty establishes a master netting arrangement; however, the arrangement does not meet the criteria for offsetting within the Company's consolidated Balance Sheets.
+A master netting arrangement derives from contractual agreements entered into by two parties to multiple contracts that provides for the net settlement of all contracts covered by the agreements in the event of default under any one contract.
+The amount outstanding on the Company's repurchase facilities and the carrying value of the Company's loans pledged as collateral are presented as gross amounts in the Company's consolidated balance sheets at December 31, 2017 and 2016 in the table below (\$ in thousands):